kyverno/kyverno/documentation/writing-policies-mutate.md

 # Mutate Configurations

-The ```mutate``` rule contains actions that should be applied to the resource before its creation.
-Mutation can be made using patches or overlay.
-Using ```patches``` in the JSONPatch format, you can make point changes to the created resource, and ```overlays``` are designed to bring the resource to the desired view according to a specific pattern.
+The ```mutate``` rule contains actions that will be applied to matching resource before their creation.
+A mutate rule can be written as a JSON Patch or as an overlay.
+By using a ```patch``` in the (JSONPatch - RFC 6902)[http://jsonpatch.com/] format, you can make precise changes to the resource being created.
+Using an ```overlay``` is convenient for describing the desired state of the resource.

-Resource mutation occurs before validation, so the validation rules should not contradict the changes set in the mutation section.
+Resource mutation occurs before validation, so the validation rules should not contradict the changes performed by the mutation section.

 ## Patches

-The patches are used to make direct changes in the created resource.
-In the next example the patch will be applied to all Deployments that contain a word "nirmata" in the name.
+This patch adds an init container to all deployments.

 ````yaml
 apiVersion : kyverno.io/v1alpha1